JackieBinya/jacqueline-binya-website/content/projects.md

       </div>
       <div class="project-external-links">
         <div class="project-github">
-          <a class="article-link" href="https://github.com/JackieBinya/jacqueline-binya-website"  target="_blank">github</a>
+          <a class="article-link" href="https://github.com/JackieBinya/shopping-list-app"  target="_blank">github</a>
         </div>
         <div class="project-url">
-          <a class="article-link" href="https://jackiebinya.github.io/"  target="_blank">url</a>
+          <a class="article-link" href="https://youthful-wescoff-90f50a.netlify.app/"  target="_blank">url</a>
         </div>
      </div>
   </div>
   <p class="project-description">
- My portfolio website was built using Hugo Static Generator.
-The UI design is a mix of the 90s fun vibe and modern minimalist web design patterns.
-It's a project that I am continuously working and I derive so much pleasure from tweaking it every now and then.
+ I created this project last year as I was learning Vuejs.
+It a simple app where users can perform basic CRUD operations as they plan and do their shopping.
+I especially enjoyed building this project because although simple as it may seem, it got me started on building apps using the Vuejs ecosystem.
   </p>
   <hr>
   <div class="project-stack">